hoytman/RoseTemplateV1/README.md

 ## createButton(x, y, text, style)

 - Very similar to createText() except it places and returns an interactive button.
+- Uses the style as object, json string, or style name.
+- style=null will use `this.global.style`
 - Add a do-able function with the same name as the button to `userFunctions`
 - When naming buttons, add a '.' to add a subtitle.
   - Subtitles will not be visible on the button